sampsyo/cs6120/content/blog/2019-10-04-InstructionScheduling.md

 ## Introduction

 A pipelined architecture allows for machine instructions to overlap each other for greater throughput, but it comes with the cost of *pipeline hazards*.
-These hazards emerge when one structural or data resource is needed by more than one instruction, forcing the hardware to resolve the hazard by delaying subsequent instructions for one cycle, known as a pipeline interlock.
+These hazards emerge when one structural or data resource is needed by more than one instruction, forcing the hardware to resolve the hazard by delaying subsequent instructions for one cycle, known as a pipeline interlock (a.k.a., stalls).
 These interlocks decrease throughput and this paper proposes a heuristic way to minimize interlocks that has a better worst-case runtime than other solutions while maintaining comparable results.

 ## Background
 ### Pipelined Processors